 The "flavour" of a language often lies in idiomatic sayings and expressions that make no sense if you translate them literally, but may sound hilarious if you do so.
 Idioms are developed over time, deep within a language, with their true meaning often reserved for the natives and their origins relevant to the culture they belong to.

-So let’s take a look at a couple of such idioms, with both their literal and figurative meanings, in the language that surrounds us: Dutch.
+So let’s take a look at some of these idioms, with both their literal and figurative meanings, in the language that surrounds us: Dutch.

 › Over koetjes en kalfjes praten

 (To talk about little cows and little calves)

 This expression basically means small talk, dealing with unimportant subjects.
 The Dutch refer to animals in many of their idioms.
 No surprise then that a misfit in a group can be described as a vreemde eend in de bijt (a strange duck in the pack).

 › Nu komt de aap uit de mouw

 (Now the monkey comes out of the sleeve)